tiberiushunter/advent-of-code-2020/README.md

 `dotnet user-secrets set "AdventOfCode:Session" "y0ur_s3ss10n_k3y*"`

-~~This is used to store your Advent of Code session key to fetch the input directly from the site rather than adding it in yourself.~~ <- *It will do this, eventually...*
+This is used to store your Advent of Code session key to fetch the input directly from the site rather than adding it in yourself.

 Finally, run `dotnet run` to launch the application.